Invasion of Naples (1806): Gaeta

 In 1806, Gaeta had a population of about 8,000 and possessed powerful fortifications.
 The city stood on a peninsula that jutted into the sea.
-Gaeta's landward approaches were defended by a 1300 yd long fortified trace that was three lines deep in places.
+Gaeta's landward approaches were defended by a 1300 yd long fortified trace three lines deep in places.
 The Breach Battery was 150 ft above the sea, the Queen's Battery even higher, while the Tower of Orlando stood 400 ft high.
 These works could concentrate a large volume of fire against any attacker.
-Gaeta's garrison under Hesse counted 3,750 foot soldiers disposed in the following regiments, 3rd Battalion of the Presidio (990), 3rd Battalion of the Carolina (850), Prince (600), Val di Mazzara (600), Apulia Chasseurs (110), Val Demone (100), and Val Dinotto (100).
+Gaeta's garrison under Hesse counted 3,750 foot soldiers disposed in the following regiments: 3rd Battalion of the Presidio (990), 3rd Battalion of the Carolina (850), Prince (600), Val di Mazzara (600), Apulia Chasseurs (110), Val Demone (100), and Val Dinotto (100).
 There were also 400 volunteers in the garrison.
 The garrison also included 2,000 irregulars.
 Many of the regulars were poor material, the scrapings of Neapolitan and Sicilian jails.

-Gaeta's commander Prince Hesse was an eccentric soldier of fortune.
+Gaeta's commander, Prince Hesse, was an eccentric soldier of fortune.
 The general was short in stature and red-faced with an aquiline nose.
-Known for his hard drinking, he was also a good leader of men.
+Known for his hard-drinking, he was also a good leader of men.
 He gained the respect of his poorly motivated soldiers by joking with them and showing outstanding personal courage.
 From the first days of the siege, he posted himself at the Breach Battery and announced that he would not quit until the siege was done.
 He also vowed to limit his drinking to only one bottle a day.
 Referring to Karl Mack von Leiberich's surrender of Ulm, he famously yelled at the besiegers through a speaking-trumpet, "Gaeta is not Ulm!
 Hesse is not Mack!"
-When the French first arrived in the neighborhood on 13 February, they demanded that the fortress be handed over to them.
+When the French arrived in the neighborhood on 13 February, they demanded that the fortress be handed over to them.
 When Hesse answered the request by firing a cannon, the French left an observation force in the area.